Cycling in Wellington: Criticism

-While cycling infrastructure in Wellington has expanded over recent years, cycleway projects have drawn significant criticism from small businesses, where on-street parking has been removed.
+While cycling infrastructure in Wellington has expanded over recent years, cycleway projects have drawn significant criticism from small businesses due to the removal of on-street parking.
 (Note: Attributed to multiple sources:) Some business owners blamed cycle lanes for closures, and others objected to the loss of on-street parking outside the Botanic Garden.
-Several commentators have questioned whether Wellington’s hilly topography and climate make cycleways impractical or ill-conceived.
-Luke Pierson argued that cycling in Wellington would not be widely adopted by anyone outside an “elite” demographic.
+Several commentators have questioned whether Wellington's hilly topography and climate make cycleways impractical or ill-conceived.
+Luke Pierson argued that cycling in Wellington would not be widely adopted by anyone outside an "elite" demographic.
 Canadian filmmaker James Cameron made complaints about the Newtown-to-city cycleway.
 Councillor Ray Chung has been a vocal critic of speed bumps, raised pedestrian crossings, and cycle lanes.
 Firefighters also warned that the Island Bay cycle lane would leave less space for cars to pull over in emergencies.
-Newstalk ZB host Mike Hosking has been a vocal critic of Wellington’s cycleways, frequently questioning both their cost and the number of people using them.
+Newstalk ZB host Mike Hosking has been a vocal critic of Wellington's cycleways, frequently questioning both their cost and the number of people using them.

 Integration

 On public transport

 Bikes are permitted on trains when space is available, but staff may refuse carriage during busy periods.
 Folding bikes are allowed on trains at any time.
 On the Hutt Valley, Melling, Kāpiti, and Johnsonville lines, each two-car train can accommodate up to three bikes in designated areas.
 On the Wairarapa Trains: Bikes can be carried in the luggage car.
 Metlink buses are equipped with front-mounted bike racks.

-On 8 November 2024, a complete restriction on front-mounted bike racks on buses began, everywhere in the country.
+On 8 November 2024, a complete ban on front-mounted bike racks on buses began nationwide.
 This followed an initial nighttime ban that came into effect on 2 November.
-The provision was suspended due to NZTA concerns over “ensuring bike racks do not obscure bus headlamps, enabling full visibility in all weather conditions and during hours of darkness, including when travelling through tunnels.”
+The provision was suspended due to NZTA concerns over "ensuring bike racks do not obscure bus headlamps, enabling full visibility in all weather conditions and during hours of darkness, including when travelling through tunnels."
 On 1 July 2025 bike racks on the front of Metlink buses cloud be used again by cyclists.